git-lfs/git-lfs/docs/api/http-v1-batch.md

 Validation errors can only occur on `upload` requests.
 Servers must verify that OIDs are valid SHA-256 strings, and that sizes are positive integers.
-Servers should also set an upper bound for the allowed object size too.
+Servers may also set an upper bound for the allowed object size too.
 Here's a response showing one uploadable object, and one with a validation error:

 ```